JDoelger/InfluenzaFitnessInference/notes/notes.md

 [ ] submit simulation to sweep sigma_h=[0, 0.01, 0.1]

 [ ] submit simu to sweep fitness coefficients, 3 diff. h (most del., some neutral, some beneficial), 3 diff.
 J (few del.,few ben., most neutral), vary ben.
 J, ben. h, e.g. start with two simus with larger/smaller ben.
 J, two simus w larger/smaller ben. h

-[ ] make manuscript figures that A, M and I agreed on (update manuscript)

-[ ] tidy up code for figures -> write functions

 [ ] make sure that I get some inference result for each analysis, even where data are lacking, e.g. by small regularization coeffs for each param (corresponds to some wide gaussian prior)